 Staging is an programming language interface to code generation.
 We have built two large sophisticated systems that implement staging.
-MetaML[33], a system with run-time code generation, and Template Haskell[34], a system with compile-time code generation (think macros, quasi-quotes, and type safety).
-In Figure 11 we use the staging mechanism of Ω mega.
-It consists of the annotations brackets ([| - |]) and escape (\$ (-)).
+MetaML[25], a system with run-time code generation, and Template Haskell[26], a system with compile-time code generation (think macros, quasi-quotes, and type safety).
+In Figure 8 we use the staging mechanism of $\Omega$ mega.
+It consists of the annotations brackets ([| \ |]) and escape (\$(\ )).
 Brackets introduce a new code template and specify that the expression inside the brackets should be generated as a program for the next stage.
-Within brackets, escape specifies a hole within a template.
+Within brack-ets, escape specifies a hole within a template.
 The escaped expression is executed (resulting in a piece of code), and the resultant code is spliced into that hole.
-Staging makes a perfect complement to equality qualified types for two reasons.
-First, many applications can be encoded as domain specific languages (DSLs).
-Such languages can be given meaning by writing a simple interpreter (like the eval and exec functions from Figure 8).
-Staging an interpreters produces an efficient compiler as the interpretive overhead or traversing the abstract syntax is removed.
-This is illustrated in the top of Figure 11 for the Exp fragment of the while-language.
+Staging makes a perfect comple-